-All SEL-387 relays provide an additional fifth-harmonic current alarm function that employs a separate threshold and an adjustable timer to warn of overexcitation.
+An additional alarm function for the fifthharmonic current employs a separate threshold and an adjustable timer to warn of overexcitation.
 This may be useful for transformer applications in or near generating stations.

-In addition, a set of unrestrained differential current elements simply compares the differential operating current quantity to a setting value, typically about 10 times the TAP setting.
-This pickup setting is only exceeded for internal faults.
+There is also a set of unrestrained differential current elements.
+These elements simply compare the differential operating current quantity to a setting value, typically about 10 times the TAP setting.

-Restricted Earth-Fault Protection
+Restricted Earth Fault Protection

-Apply the REF protection feature to provide sensitive detection of internal ground faults on grounded wye-connected transformer windings and autotransformers.
-Only one of the three ABC inputs of Winding 4 is used for introduction of neutral CT polarizing current.
+Order the two optional REF elements to complement the differential elements.
+The two REF elements are independent, providing an element on each side of wye-wye or wye-delta (with grounding bank) transformers.
+Apply the REF protection feature to achieve sensitive detection of internal ground faults.
+The REF function compares the directions of neutral current and winding residual current.
 Operating current is derived from the residual current calculated for the protected winding.
 A directional element determines whether the fault is internal or external.
 Zero-sequence current thresholds and selectable CT saturation logic supervise tripping.
-One of the Winding 4 inputs is used for the neutral CT, so a maximum of three winding inputs may be used for normal differential and overcurrent protection.